zezutom/GetAndCleanDataProject/CodeBook.md

 * Descriptive activity names and labels were used appropriately to increase data readability
 * A separate tidy dataset was created as the final step of data refinement efforts

 In addition to the aforementioned mandatory transformations, the feature names have been amended to adhere to naming standards of the R language.
-That allowed for an elegant use of R languague features, such as data filtering, and an increased code readability.
+That allowed for an elegant use of R languague features, such as column name filtering, and an increased code readability.
 I consider this additional transformation a minor change, which I believe doesn't have an adverse impact on the original information.

 Feature name adjustment example:

 * 'tBodyAcc-mean()-X' has been changed to 'tBodyAcc_mean_X'
 * 'tBodyAcc-std()-Z'  has been changed to 'tBodyAcc_std_Z'
 * etc.

+The transformations have been achieved by the [run_analysis.R](https://github.com/zezutom/GetAndCleanDataProject/blob/master/run_analysis.R) script, which:

+1. Ensures that all non-standard R packages (dplyr, reshape2) are installed
+2. Defines a number of helper functions to promote code reuse
+3. Downloads the original dataset and verifies its content
+4. Loads activity and label names datasets
+5. Loads training and test datasets and enhances column names with appropriate labels
+6. Merges the testing and the test datasets using dplyr's support for method chaining (pipe operator)
+7. Creates an independent tidy dataset based on mean and standard deviations
+8. Saves the tidy dataset as [tidy_data.csv](https://github.com/zezutom/GetAndCleanDataProject/blob/master/tidy_data.csv) so that it can be easily imported and viewed